rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 tar xzf victoria-logs-linux-amd64-v1.35.0.tar.gz
 ```

-Start the first [`vlstorage` node](https://docs.victoriametrics.com/victorialogs/cluster/#architecture), which accepts incoming requests at the port `9491` and stores the ingested logs at `victoria-logs-data-1` directory:
+Start the first [`vlstorage` node](https://docs.victoriametrics.com/victorialogs/cluster/#architecture), which accepts incoming requests at the port `9491` and stores the ingested logs in the `victoria-logs-data-1` directory:

 ```sh
 ./victoria-logs-prod -httpListenAddr=:9491 -storageDataPath=victoria-logs-data-1 &
 ```

 This command and all the following commands start cluster components as background processes.
 Use `jobs`, `fg`, `bg` commands for manipulating the running background processes.
-Use `kill` command and/or `Ctrl+C` for stopping the running processes when they no longer needed.
+Use the `kill` command and/or `Ctrl+C` to stop running processes when they are no longer needed.
 See [these docs](https://tldp.org/LDP/abs/html/x9644.html) for details.

-Start the second `vlstorage` node, which accepts incoming requests at the port `9492` and stores the ingested logs at `victoria-logs-data-2` directory:
+Start the second `vlstorage` node, which accepts incoming requests at the port `9492` and stores the ingested logs in the `victoria-logs-data-2` directory:

 ```sh
 ./victoria-logs-prod -httpListenAddr=:9492 -storageDataPath=victoria-logs-data-2 &
 ```

-Start `vlinsert` node, which [accepts logs](https://docs.victoriametrics.com/victorialogs/data-ingestion/) at the port `9481` and spreads them evenly among the two `vlstorage` nodes started above:
+Start the `vlinsert` node, which [accepts logs](https://docs.victoriametrics.com/victorialogs/data-ingestion/) at the port `9481` and spreads them evenly across the two `vlstorage` nodes started above:

 ```sh
 ./victoria-logs-prod -httpListenAddr=:9481 -storageNode=localhost:9491,localhost:9492 &
 ```

-Start `vlselect` node, which [accepts incoming queries](https://docs.victoriametrics.com/victorialogs/querying/) at the port `9471` and requests the needed data from `vlstorage` nodes started above:
+Start the `vlselect` node, which [accepts incoming queries](https://docs.victoriametrics.com/victorialogs/querying/) at the port `9471` and requests the needed data from `vlstorage` nodes started above:

 ```sh
 ./victoria-logs-prod -httpListenAddr=:9471 -storageNode=localhost:9491,localhost:9492 &